NeoktaLabs/ppopgi-project/docs/03-smart-contracts.md

 If the raffle is in `Drawing` and the entropy callback does not arrive:

-- creator or owner may cancel after a delay
+- creator or owner may cancel after a short delay
 - anyone may cancel after a longer delay

 This transitions the raffle to `Canceled` and enables refunds.